xigxog/kubefox/docs/getting_started/tutorials/graphql.md

 As shown in Figure 14 below:

-1. Click the "DATA" menu button at the top of the Hasura console
+1. Click the `DATA` menu button at the top of the Hasura console
-2. Expand the "> public" folder under the "Superheroes" database on the left panel
+2. Expand the `> public` folder under the `Superheroes` database on the left panel
-3. Click the "superhero" table
+3. Click the `superhero` table
-4. Click the "Try GraphQL" dropdown
+4. Click the `Try GraphQL` dropdown
-5. Click "Query" on the dropdown menu
+5. Click `Query` on the dropdown menu

 <figure markdown>
   <img src="../../images/screenshots/hasura_tutorial/Hasura console setup for first GraphiQL query.png" width=100% height=100%>